YapiSamuel/YapiSamuel/README.md

 - Lead campus tours and presentations, communicating effectively with prospective students.
 - Collaborate with university teams to support student engagement.
 - Represent MSUM at events and provide a welcoming experience for visitors.

 ---

-### **Penetration Tester (Internship)**
-**Deltaware Solution Private Limited** — India · Remote (July 2025 – August 2025)
-- Cleaned and preprocessed raw network datasets by dropping irrelevant columns, handling missing values, and selecting relevant features.
-- Trained and evaluated a Random Forest Classifier to distinguish between normal traffic and attack traffic for an Intrusion Detection System (IDS).
-- Interpreted model performance using classification reports (precision, recall, F1-score, accuracy) and confusion matrices.
-- Applied Python libraries (pandas, scikit-learn) to demonstrate how machine learning can be used to detect malicious network traffic in a cybersecurity context.

----